Indirect Costs: Facilities & Administrative Costs (F & A)

 The application of the F & A to grants and contracts represents a recovery of costs incurred by the University in providing services to the projects.
-The University has chosen to re-invest these reimbursements to support faculty scholarship by providing administrative support as well as direct grants.
-At the end of each fiscal year, 25% of the F & A costs recovered are allocated to Fiscal Services and Budget Office and 22% to the Office of Research and Sponsored Programs to cover administrative costs and technical assistance provided to sponsored projects.
-The remaining 53% of the funds, supplemented by additional funds from the reserves as needed, are allocated to faculty support under the following programs:
+The University has chosen to re-invest the majority these reimbursements to support faculty scholarship by providing administrative support as well as direct grants.
+At the end of each fiscal year, the F & A costs recovered are allocated as follows:

-- Travel to conferences distributed to colleges to support faculty travel to conferences to present results of research/scholarship.
+- Travel to conferences: $500 per Tenure Track Faculty member is distributed to colleges to support travel to conferences to present results of research/scholarship.

 - Research Equipment Match to meet funding agencies’ required equipment cost sharing.

 - Small Grants for faculty research and creative activities.
-This category includes mini-grants, grants-in-aid and pilot project grants.
+This category includes publishing expenses, manuscript preparation, mini-grants, grants-in-aid and pilot project grants.